-All members of the student's committee must be physically present for the oral exam (for exception to this policy, contact the Student Affairs Officer).
-The date of the exam must be one in which the student and committee members are available.
-Once a date is chosen, the student must consult with the Student Affairs Officer for department room availability and to prepare the appropriate paperwork.
+All members of the student's committee must be physically present for the oral exam, unless by exception a committee member is allowed to participate remotely.
+The date of the exam must be one in which the student and ALL committee members are available.
+Once a date is chosen, the student must consult with the Student Affairs Officer for Department room availability and to prepare the appropriate paperwork.